Doing Business in Ireland

 Most expats work in one of the major industries in Ireland, which include business services, finance, IT, pharmaceuticals and the food industry.

-The attractive environment for businesses in Ireland is reflected in the World Bank’s Ease of Doing Business Survey for 2018.
-The country was ranked 17th out of 190 economies, scoring especially well when it comes to paying taxes (4th), starting a business (8th) and protecting minority investors (10th).
+The attractive environment for businesses in Ireland is reflected in the World Bank’s Ease of Doing Business Survey for 2019.
+The country was ranked 23rd out of 190 economies worldwide, scoring especially well when it comes to ease of paying taxes (4th), starting a business (10th) and protecting minority investors (15th).